anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

+Because the `objectClassName` is a string and [@!RFC9083] sets the precedent of using spaces in object class names (i.e. "ip network"), extensions may follow the same convention.
+It is RECOMMENDED that object class names be lower cased, ASCII characters that use the space character as a word separator.

 ## Search Results in Extensions {#search_results_in_extensions}

 As described in [@!RFC9082] and #(usage_in_queries), an extension may define new paths in URIs.
 If the extension describes the behavior of an RDAP query using the path to return a new RDAP search result, the JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
-If the search result contains object classes instances defined by the extension, each instance must have an `objectClassName` string as defined in (#object_classes_in_extensions).
+If the search result contains object class instances defined by the extension, each instance must have an `objectClassName` string as defined in (#object_classes_in_extensions).

     {